Dynalite: Product Portfolio

+For the full list of products, view Philips Dynalite's product portfolio.

 Areas and channels

 The network components are all used to set a system of Areas and Channels.
 Any given lighting, fan, louvre, and relay circuit is a Channel in an Area.

 For example, a house might have 3 rooms.
 Each room is called an Area.
 The kitchen may contain overhead lights, a range-hood fan and lights over the bench.
 These three are called Channels.

 Those Areas and Channels are in states called Presets.
 In Preset 1, typically, all lights etc. are fully on, in Preset 4, all of the lights are off.
 This is all customisable either by the programmer, or if it has been allowed, by the end user as well.

 So, sending 'Area 3 Preset 4' will turn off the lights in Area 3 (room 3).
 Sending 'Area 3 Preset 2' will set the lights to a low level, which is customisable.

 Channels can also be sent presets aside from the preset of the area to which they belong.
 'Area 3 Preset 4' turns off the lights, then 'Area 3 Channel 7 Preset 1' will turn that light back on.